Aliases for ARHGAP31 Gene

 This gene encodes a GTPase-activating protein (GAP).
 A variety of cellular processes are regulated by Rho GTPases which cycle between an inactive form bound to GDP and an active form bound to GTP.
 This cycling between inactive and active forms is regulated by guanine nucleotide exchange factors and GAPs.
 The encoded protein is a GAP shown to regulate two GTPases involved in protein trafficking and cell growth. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ARHGAP31 Gene

 ARHGAP31 (Rho GTPase Activating Protein 31) is a Protein Coding gene.
-Diseases associated with ARHGAP31 include adams-oliver syndrome 1 and adams-oliver syndrome.
-Among its related pathways are Signaling by GPCR and G-protein signaling_Regulation of CDC42 activity.
-GO annotations related to this gene include GTPase activator activity and SH3 domain binding.
-An important paralog of this gene is ARHGAP30.
+Diseases associated with ARHGAP31 include Adams-Oliver Syndrome 1 and Adams-Oliver Syndrome.
+Among its related pathways are p75 NTR receptor-mediated signalling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include GTPase activator activity and SH3 domain binding.
+An important paralog of this gene is ARHGAP32.

 Functions as a GTPase-activating protein (GAP) for RAC1 and CDC42.
 Required for cell spreading, polarized lamellipodia formation and cell migration.